jyce2/forage_bcgx/README.md

 # forage_bcgx
-Completed job simulation by BCG X on Forage<br>
+Completed a BCG X job simulation on Forage<br>
 Goal: Transform businesses using data science to help companies generate competitive advantage. <br>

 1. Business understanding & problem framing: what is the context of this problem and why are they trying to solve it?